Templates & Lessons

 July 10, 2020

-Sometime around mid-April of this year, about a month into the quarantine, a few members of the Pear Deck team decided that we needed a moment to pause and bond.
-We consider building a strong culture through team bonding essential here at Pear Deck, and faced with the challenge of physical separation, we knew it was time to get creative.
+In the early days of the COVID-19 pandemic, a few members of the Pear Deck team decided a moment to pause and bond was needed.
+Building a strong culture is essential and, faced with the challenge of physical separation at the time, we knew we had to get creative.

 Building a trivia Deck for your class is simple.
 We’ve included a few sample questions using different Pear Deck question types to give you a starting point.